VorAd2/knuckle-bones/README.md

 > 📚 **Project Status: MVP Completed.**
 > This project was developed as a study case for **Flutter** and **Firebase Realtime**.
-> The core gameplay loop is functional, but there are known technical debts (documented in Issues) regarding architecture and scaling.
+> The core gameplay is functional, but there are known technical debts (documented in Issues) regarding architecture and scaling.

  ---